Band collar

 A band collar is a standing band-shaped collar that encircles the neck without a full turndown or a collar "cape".
-It can be any height or "stand", but is usually under 2" at the front, so as not to push up into the chin.
+It can be any height or "stand", but is usually under 2 in at the front, so as not to push up into the chin.
 Variations of the band collar are the clerical collar, the mandarin collar and the cadet collar.